chinanderm/portfolio/README.md

 An ever-changing list of public and private projects I have worked on over my entire web development career.

 ## West Branch Football
 The official website for the West Branch High School football team in West Branch, Iowa.
+Everything across the project is designed and developed by myself.

 Visit: https://westbranch.football